0xd61/gitweb/README.md

 git clone http://localhost:30080/repo1.git
 ```

+## Init Script

+Every new repo contains an initial commit with a `init.sh` script.
+This script is a setup script
+for `git config` and `git hooks`.
+The script can be changed in `init.template`.
+If you want your new repositories
+to be empty, remote the "initial commit" command in `sync.sh`.

+By default `init.sh` configures the `git config user.name`, `git config user.email` and creates a `pre-commit`-hook and
+`pre-commit.d`-hook directory.
+This directory contains all pre-commit hook scripts.
+The hook itself is a wrapper which calls all
+scripts inside the hook directory.
+To support other hooks, simply copy the wrapper script and create a new hook directory.
+By default only the `no-commit.sh` script is active.
+This script prevents a commit, if the changes contain a `no-commit`.

 ## Build a custom container

 You probably only need to make changes to `service.sh` or `sync.sh`.